lloydchang/client-side-canary-deployment/docs/WORKFLOWS.md

 - Periodically adjusts canary percentage based on analysis results

 #### 3. adjust-canary
-Provides manual control over canary percentages:
+Provides manual control over canary distribution percentages:
 - Allows immediate adjustment of canary traffic percentage via workflow dispatch
 - Serves as a critical override for the automated system
 - Updates the canary configuration with the specified percentage